Is Acupuncture still Relevant today ?

 Acupuncture has a different view about healing and attempts to promote health by diagnosing and removing the blockages that stop our own self-healing from doing its job properly.
 Hence a few acupuncture treatments can often make an amazing difference to a person’s health, as their self-healing abilities start functioning efficiently again.

 Acupuncture has been around for a few thousand years, starting in China and developing and spreading across many countries and practiced in many different ways and styles.
 For example, Chinese styles tend to use thicker needles, deeper insertions and wriggle the needles.
-Japanese acupuncture, like the Kiiko Matsumoto style that I practice, uses very fine needles, shallow insertions and little manipulation.
+Japanese acupuncture, like the Kiiko Matsumoto style that I practise, uses very fine needles, shallow insertions and little manipulation.
 However, all styles of acupuncture seem to give excellent results, though some styles better than others - why is this?

 Scientific research has failed to explain properly how acupuncture works, as its theories cannot explain why different styles are all generally effective.
 However, around the 30’s, Dr Manaka, a Japanese doctor and embryologist wrote about ‘system X’.
 He suggested that before the brain and spinal cord and nervous system fully develop in an embryo, a communication system exists (which he called ‘X’), just under the skin, which functions until the baby’s nervous system takes over.
 This system ‘X’ then becomes dormant, but can be activated by therapies such as acupuncture, shiatsu, massage etc. In 2018, the medical journal the Lancet excitedly reported that anatomists had, by studying living tissue rather than dead, discovered just such a system under the skin, which they named the ‘Interstitium’, thus perhaps confirming Dr Manaka’s theory.